What Not To Do During Implantation?

 Symptom tracking

-You may find yourself starting to experience some of the symptoms as per your research.
+You may start start to experience some of the symptoms as per your research.
 You may find that these symptoms align with pregnancy.

 But you don’t want to go down this rabbit hole.